Germany take step forward with win over Ukraine | DW | 14.11.2020

 Löw said it was time for automatisms to start appearing, in essence calling for his side to start looking more like its best version.
 Conceding an early, sloppy goal to a team with three key players in quarantine was obviously not Germany's best, but it wasn't untypical for a defensive unit that has looked shaky of late — whoever has been a part of it.

-But, after that and a slow period where Ukraine looked the better team, Germany were able to let their quality show.
+But, after that and a slow period where Ukraine looked the better team, Germany were able to let their quality show on a night when football might not have been played at all.

 "I think today was a good performance," Sané said afterwards.
 "We could have avoided the opener, but the way we kept going and came back was great.
 We made some simple mistakes but I think that's still part of it at this stage and I think the most important thing is the way we came back and won."